jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ### Pulse Shaping Filter

 Now that we've converted the payload to an array of symbols, it's time to start building the baseband waveform.
-First thing we need to do is select a suitable pulse-shaping filter.
-A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter with properties that be tuned to achieve a certain bandwidth.
+This requires a pulse-shaping filter.
+A pulse shaping filter is a special type of digital **finite inpulse response** (FIR) filter that can be tuned to meet the system's bandwidth requirements.
+If you don't use a filter, you'll spray energy all over the place.

-The first pulse-shaping filter I ever learned about was the **root-raised cosine filter**.
-My hand-rolled version (shown below), is not the prettiest code I've ever written, but it works.
+The most common pulse-shaping filter is the **root-raised cosine filter**.
+My hand-rolled, battle tested version (shown below), is not the prettiest code I've ever written, but it works.

 ``` python
 def root_raised_cosine(